Many Obamacare Consumers Pay More Than They Can Afford For Benefits They Won’t Use

 But what about the individual who is in good health and doesn’t pursue risky sports or have expensive pre-existing conditions ?
 These consumers may not always need or desire prenatal, pediatric, mental health, or substance abuse care and an Obamacare plan represents an expensive premium with many insurance benefits that will go unused.

-Term health insurance streamlines benefits, focusing on key services—doctor/specialist visits, emergency room services, hospital treatment, and lab tests.
+Short Term health insurance streamlines benefits, focusing on key services—doctor/specialist visits, emergency room services, hospital treatment, and lab tests.
 Note that these services are among the same benefits required by Obamacare.
-In addition, term health plans often offer discount cards for prescriptions and dental care.
+In addition, short term health plans often offer discount cards for prescriptions and dental care.
 And they maintain deductibles and out-of pocket caps that are within the same range as an Obamacare bronze plan, but for a significantly lower premium.
-The average monthly premium for a 30-year old male purchasing a term health plan is $109.71, and $138.04 for a 30-year old female, a savings of 49 percent over a bronze plan.3
+The average monthly premium for a 30-year old male purchasing a short term health plan is $109.71, and $138.04 for a 30-year old female, a savings of 49 percent over a bronze plan.3

-Because term health insurance is not a marketplace plan, an individual may be subject to the Obamacare tax penalty.
-However, there are a number of exceptions to the tax that consumers can explore and, even with the tax, term health can be less expensive than Obamacare.
+Because short term health insurance is not a marketplace plan, an individual may be subject to the Obamacare tax penalty.
+However, there are a number of exceptions to the tax that consumers can explore and, even with the tax, short term health can be less expensive than Obamacare.

 For those in generally good health, the Obamacare benefits comes at a high price, one many cannot afford.
-For these consumers, a term health plan can provide the health benefits they need at a price they can afford.
+For these consumers, a short term health plan can provide the health benefits they need at a price they can afford.